orcasound/orca-eye-aye/README.md

 Publish the model along with the performance assessment.
 The model (version 1?) will be stored alongside the training data within the Acoustic Sandbox bucket or could be published online in another forum (e.g. Kaggle or Zenodo?).
 It will be shared under this particular type of machine learning license (link, e.g. to a license you and Tianyi choose with us via this discussion of ML licenses or this discussion of Responsible AI Licenses (RAILs).

 ### About Marine Monitor (M2)
 Marine Monitor (M2) is a shore-based, multi-sensor platform that integrates X-band marine radar, optical cameras, and other sensors with custom software to autonomously track and report on vessel activity in nearshore areas.
 By using radar, vessels of all types are tracked by the system, including smaller boats that are typically not required to participate in common tracking systems.
 M2 also receives and documents vessel information from the Automatic Identification System (AIS) which is primarily used by larger commercial vessels.
-The camera is dynamically directed to vessel locations, provided by both radar and AIS, throughout its trip, so that images are captured while vessels are within range of the M2 system.
+The camera is dynamically directed to vessel locations, provided by both radar and AIS, throughout its transit, so that images are captured while vessels are within range of the M2 system.
 M2 was designed by ProtectedSeas as a tool for marine managers to more effectively monitor and document human activities in sensitive marine areas.

 <p align = 'center'>
 <img src="https://github.com/orcasound/orca-eye-aye/assets/47680801/e67703cd-214b-4d88-8540-4274cc488125" width='300' length='300'>